Selling a Difficult House before Thanksgiving

 We listed it at 110k, it attracted around 10 bids over the 2 days before thanksgiving.
 It sold at 121k.

 I believe the house has good value for someone with the right contacts to renovate, or someone ready to do much of the renovation themselves.
-This is a very good market to sell, the house was gone with 48h of listing.
+This is a very good market to sell, the house was under contract within 48h of listing.

 |Click here to share this on BiggerPockets.com!|